serverless/blog/posts/2017-04-5-build-webshop-with-graphql-and-serverless.md

   - SorenBramer
 ---

-The Serverless framework has made it extremely easy to deploy business logic to scalable cloud infrastructure.
-The previous post [Building a REST API](https://serverless.com/blog/node-rest-api-with-serverless-lambda-and-dynamodb/) by Shekhar Gulati goes into detail on how to expose business logic through a REST API.
-In this post we will explore the benefits of GraphQL over REST and build a feature rich webshop using Graphcool and the Serverless framework.
+The Serverless Framework has made it extremely easy to deploy business logic to scalable cloud infrastructure.
+The recent post [Building a REST API](https://serverless.com/blog/node-rest-api-with-serverless-lambda-and-dynamodb/) by Shekhar Gulati goes into detail on how to expose business logic through a REST API.
+In this post we'll explore the benefits of GraphQL over REST, and build a feature rich webshop using [Graphcool](https://www.graph.cool/) and the Serverless Framework.

-## So, why GraphQL?
+## So, Why GraphQL?

-If you are already sold on GraphQL you can skip this section. ⤵️
+If you're already sold on GraphQL, you can skip this section. ⤵️

 RESTful APIs is a well-understood architecture for web and app backends.
-In a RESTful API, you expose domain models at individual URLs and enable the client to traverse the data model either by following links in the response or by adhering to a pre-defined URL structure.
+In a RESTful API, you expose domain models at individual URLs and enable the client to traverse the data model either by following links in the response, or by adhering to a pre-defined URL structure.
 The benefits of this approach are:

  - Separation of concerns
  - Browser + network caching
  - Mature tooling

-Because `Users` and `Posts` are separate entities, they are availabe under different URLs.
+Because `Users` and `Posts` are separate entities, they're availabe under different URLs.
 The code responsible for returning users doesn't have to know anything about posts and vice versa.
-In fact, as the application grows it is common to move the code to separate microservices and even separate development teams.
+In fact, as the application grows it's common to move the code to separate microservices, and even separate development teams.
 The fact that resources are exposed on a canonical URL makes it really easy to use standard HTTP headers to enable caching in the browser and network layer.

 This is great in theory, but unfortunately this model is no longer a great fit for the rich web and mobile apps we are building today.
 Consider the canonical Facebook Feed.
 In a RESTful paradigm we would have at least 4 endpoints: `/users`, `/feed`, `/posts`, and `/comments`.
-To fully render the first screen the app would have to
+To fully render the first screen the app would have to:

-1. Query the `/feed` endpoint to retrieve the top 5 items for the current user.
+1. Query the `/feed` endpoint to retrieve the top 5 items for the current user
 2. For each item, query `/posts` to retrieve the actual post
 3. For each post, query `/users` and `/comments` to retrieve more data required for the UI